-According to the American Thyroid Association, iodine is necessary for the production of thyroid hormone.
+According to the American Thyroid Association, iodine is necessary for thyroid hormone production.
 Iodine deficiency can cause hypothyroidism and goiter.

 Since your body can not produce iodine naturally, you should eat foods that contain a good amount of iodine.
 And the best way to do it is to consume iodized salt.

 Selenium also helps reduce inflammation and inhibits the proliferation of cancer cells.
 You can consume up to 8 Brazil nuts per day.
-Do not eat too much, as it can cause nausea, diarrhea and vomiting.
+Do not overeat, as it can cause nausea, diarrhea, and vomiting.

 Fish are rich in omega-3 and selenium.
 Omega-3 fatty acids help reduce LDL cholesterol, and selenium keeps thyroid hormone running.

-By consuming broth of bones, you can kill two birds with one stone.
-First, the bone broth contains the amino acids glycine and proline that help repair the digestive lining and improve hypothyroidism.
+You can kill two birds with one stone by consuming a broth of bones.
+First, the bone broth contains glycine and proline amino acids that help repair the digestive lining and improve hypothyroidism.

 You can consume a cup of bone broth for lunch or dinner.
 You can add some vegetables.
 Be sure to cook the vegetables properly as some vegetables, when eaten raw, can promote hypothyroidism.